DcRonan/to-do-list-app/README.md

 ## Description

-> In this project we created a To-Do app.
+> In this project, we created a To-Do app.

 ![screenshot](./assets/images/main-sc-1.png)
 ![screenshot](./assets/images/main-sc-2.png)